Running Noesis Vision

 Application Configuration

-| Variable | Required | Default Value | Description | Example (from command above) |
+| Variable | Required | Default Value | Description |

-NOESIS_LogLevel | No | Information | Logging level: Debug, Information, Warning, Error | Not shown (uses default) |
+NOESIS_Serilog__MinimumLevel__Default | No | Information | Logging level: Verbose, Debug, Information, Warning, Error, Fatal |

 Port Configuration